53 Mind-Blowing Employee Productivity Statistics for 2023

 Project management software can help track some of these gaps.
-By using project management software and time tracking software, you can have a better idea of how much time is being wasted on poor communication.
+Using project management software and time tracking software gives you a better idea of how much time is wasted on poor communication.

-Unified communication phone systems are systems that incorporate multiple communication methods for a business.
+Unified communication phone systems incorporate multiple communication methods for a business.
 Whether you need to communicate via text, email, messenger, or phone call, doing so through a UC can improve productivity.
 Stats suggest a 52% boost in workplace productivity, equating to a 25% increase in operational profit.

-42. 94% of those surveyed said that video conferencing’s top benefit is increased efficiency and productivity.
+46. 94% of surveyed said that video conferencing’s top benefit is increased efficiency and productivity.

-Being in the room with someone can drastically reduce the amount of time spent explaining what you need.
+Being in a room with someone can drastically reduce the time spent explaining what you need.
 Unfortunately, connecting with someone in person is not always possible.
 Video conferencing software is a major seller in this regard.
-By connecting with individuals through video chat, you can have a better social experience, better rapport, and boosted efficiency and productivity.
+By connecting with individuals through video chat, you can have a better social experience and rapport and boost efficiency and productivity.